shashankboosi/Machine-Vision/README.md

 ### Acknowledgement

-I would like to thank Arcot Soumya and her team for supporting us with the materials and knowledge required to learn Machine Vision.
+I would like to thank Arcot Soumya and her team for supporting me with the materials and the knowledge required to learn Machine Vision.